 4. Add the chilled water and continue mixing on slow for the water to absorb this should take no more than 20 seconds.

-5. Turn the mixer up to speed 4 and mix vigorously until the meat mixture looks sticky, Again about 30
+5. Turn the mixer up to speed 4 and mix vigorously until the meat mixture looks sticky, Again about 30 – 40 seconds (this is myosin the protein that sticks the sausage together & gives texture, rather like the gluten in bread)

-40 seconds (this is myosin the protein that sticks the sausage together & gives texture, rather like the gluten in bread)
+5. Turn the mixer up to speed 4 and mix vigorously until the meat mixture looks sticky, Again about 30 – 40 seconds (this is myosin the protein that sticks the sausage together & gives texture, rather like the gluten in bread)

 6. Add rusk or bread crumb & mix well in